 • APA-accredited* program

-• Practitioner-scholar model that places an emphasis on clinical training, with optional specializations available
+• Practitioner-scholar model that places an emphasis on clinical training, with optional specializations and a minor available

 • Practicum experiences within multidisciplinary settings, including LLU-affiliated and non-LLU practicum sites